Skip to content

 }

-Function closure takes an item set items and a grammar then returns the closure of items.
-For each item of shape N::=alpha .
-X beta in items, we look for the correspondent production rule X ::= gamma in grammar if X is a non-terminal, add X::= . gamma to the new item sets if it is not yet included in items.
+Function closure takes an item set I and a grammar then returns the closure of I. For each item of shape N::=alpha .
+X beta in I, we look for the correspondent production rule X ::= gamma in G if X is a non-terminal, add X::= . gamma to the new item sets if it is not yet included in I.

-Note that Haskell by default does not support pattern such as (N ::= alpha .
+Noe that Scala by default does not support pattern such as (N ::= alpha .
 X beta) and (X::= gamma).
-In this section, let's pretend that these patterns are allowed in Haskell so that we can explain the algorithm in Haskell style pseudo-code.
+In this section, let's pretend that these patterns are allowed in Scala so that we can explain the algorithm in Scala style pseudo-code.

-Function goto takes an item set items and searches for item inside of shape N::= alpha .
-X beta then add N::=alpha X. beta as the next set j.
-We compute the closure of j and return it as result.
+Function goto takes an item set I and searches for item inside of shape N::= alpha .
+X beta then add N::=alpha X. beta as the next set J. We compute the closure of J and return it as result.

 type State = Items